Thdegraaff/R/README.md

 # Social-Interaction-and-Crime

-This `GitHub` site provides the R code, some example output and a statement about reproducability for the paper **Social Interactions and Crime Revisited: An Investigation Using Individual Offender Data in Dutch Neighborhood** written by Wim Bernasco, Thomas de Graaff, Jan Rouwendal and Wouter Steenbeek to be published in the *Review of Economics and Statistics.
+This `GitHub` site provides the `Stata` and `R`` code, some example output using the second stage `R` code and a statement about reproducability for the paper **Social Interactions and Crime Revisited: An Investigation Using Individual Offender Data in Dutch Neighborhood** written by Wim Bernasco, Thomas de Graaff, Jan Rouwendal and Wouter Steenbeek to be published in the *Review of Economics and Statistics.

 Note that:
-- for privacy reasons the underlying data is not allowed to be published; please contact me for further information if needed;
+- for privacy reasons the underlying data is not allowed to be published; please contact Wim Bernasco (contact details below) for further information if needed;
 - this only provides the code for the second stage estimations and subsequent analyses; first stage estimation is a straightforward (but time-consuming) logit analysis with alternative specific constants.
-- one output file is given for the baseline case which should clarify the type of output and the working of the code.
+- Two output files (in `html` and `pdf`) are given for the baseline case which should clarify the type of output and the working of the code.

 ## Code files provided